naotannn/bme680-makecode/README.md

+## BME680 Sensor Package for micro:bit

-> Visit the original repository: [https://github.com/dwass/apple](https://github.com/dwass/apple)
+> Visit the Original Repository: [https://github.com/dwass/apple](https://github.com/dwass/apple)

+Author: dwass
+Date: Oct 2020

+Modified: naotannn
+Date: Nov 2021

-## Use as Extension
+## Import Extension

 This repository can be added as an **extension** in MakeCode.